-- 14.02 Limits on Accumulating Vacation Leave.
+14.02 Limits on Accumulating Vacation Leave.
 Vacation leave accumulation shall be limited to four hundred eighty (480) hours accrual at any time.
 Any portion above a four hundred eighty (480) hour accrual of unused vacation leave shall be forfeited, unless the reason for not taking such vacation leave is at management's direction, as under emergency conditions.
 In such event, unused vacation leave shall not be forfeited.
-Employees shall be responsible for scheduling annual leave in order to avoid any forfeiture of vacation leave. - 14.03 Rates of Accrual.
-Based upon a pro rata share of a full-time work schedule calculated by an hourly accrual method, vacation leave is earned as follows: - (a) 96 Hours of Vacation.
-Based on the first day of employment, from the first (1st) full month, to and including the forty-second (42nd) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of eight (8) hours per month of active employment, or the equivalent of up to ninety-six (96) hours per year (8 hours per month X 12 months = 96 hours per year). - (b) 120 Hours of Vacation: From the forty-third (43rd) full month, to and including the eighty-fourth (84th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of ten (10) hours per month
+Employees shall be responsible for scheduling annual leave in order to avoid any forfeiture of vacation leave.

-- of active employment, or the equivalent of up to one hundred twenty (120) hours per year (10 hours per month X 12 months = 120 hours per year). - (c) 140 Hours of Vacation.
+- 14.03 Rates of Accrual.
+Effective upon ratification between the parties, Bbased upon a pro rata share of a full-time work schedule calculated by an hourly accrual method, vacation leave is earned as follows: - (a) 96 Hours of Vacation.
+Based on the first day of employment, from the first (1st) full month, to and including the forty-second (42nd) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of eight (8) hours per month of active employment, or the equivalent of up to ninety-six (96) hours per year (8 hours per month X 12 months = 96 hours per year). - (b) 120 Hours of Vacation: From the forty-third (43rd) full month, to and including the eighty-fourth (84th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of ten (10) hours per month of active employment, or the equivalent of up to one hundred twenty (120) hours per year (10 hours per month X 12 months = 120 hours per year). - (c) 140 Hours of Vacation.
 From the eighty-fifth (85th) full month, to and including the one hundred thirty-second (132nd) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of eleven and sixty-seven hundredths (11.67) hours per month of active employment, or the equivalent of up to one hundred forty (140) hours per year (11.67 hours per month X 12 months = 140 hours per year). - (d) 160 Hours of Vacation.
-From the one hundred thirty-third (133rd) full month, to and including the two hundred twenty-eighth (228th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of thirteen and thirty-four hundredths (13.34) hours per month of active employment, or the equivalent of up to one hundred sixty (160) hours per year (13.34 hours per month X 12 months = 160 hours per year). - (e) 176 Hours of Vacation.
-From the two hundred twenty-ninth (229th) full month, to and including the two hundred fortieth (240th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of fourteen and sixty-seven hundredths (14.67) hours per month of active employment, or the equivalent of up to one hundred seventy-six (176) hours per year (14.67 hours per month X 12 months = 176 hours per year). - (f) 184 Hours of Vacation.
-From the two hundred forty-first (241st) full month, to and including the two hundred fifty-second (252nd) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of fifteen and thirty-four hundredths (15.34) hours per month of active employment, or the equivalent of up to one-hundred and eighty-four (184) hours per year (15.34 hours per month X 12 months = 184 hours per year). - (g) 192 Hours of Vacation.
-From the two hundred fifty-third (253rd) full month, to and including the two hundred sixty-fourth (264th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of sixteen (16) hours per month of active employment, or the equivalent of up to one-hundred and ninety-two (192) hours per year (16 hours per month X 12 months = 192 hours per year). - (h) 200 Hours of Vacation.
-From the two hundred sixty-fifth (265th) full month, to and including all subsequent full months of continuous employment, permanent employees shall accrue vacation leave at the rate of sixteen and sixty-seven hundredths (16.67) hours per month of active employment, or the equivalent of up to two-hundred (200) hours per year (16.67 hours per month X 12 months = 200 hours per year).
+From the one hundred thirty-third (133rd) full month, to and including the one hundred and ninety-second (192nd) two hundred twenty-eighth (228th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of thirteen and thirty-four hundredths (13.34) hours per month of active employment, or the equivalent of up to one hundred sixty (160) hours per year (13.34 hours per month X 12 months = 160 hours per year). - (e) 168 Hours of Vacation.
+From the one hundred ninety-third (193rd) full month, to and including the two hundred twenty-eight (228th) full month of continuous employment, permanent employees shall accrue vacation leave at the rate of fourteen (14) hours per month of active employment, or the equivalent of up to one hundred sixty-eight (168) hours per year (14 hours per month X 12 month = 168 hours per year).